STANDARDS AND REQUIREMENTS APPLICABLE TO

 Individuals and/or groups of individuals may sponsor podiatric sports medicine fellowship training programs provided they have appropriate medical credentials and access to adequate clinical training facilities.

-Individuals and/or groups of individual sponsors must be Fellows of the American Academy of Podiatric Sports Medicine (AAPSM).
+Individuals and/or groups of individual sponsors must be members of the American Academy of Podiatric Sports Medicine (AAPSM).

 1.2 Institutions or individuals that co-sponsor a podiatric sports medicine fellowship training program shall define their relationship to one another to delineate the extent to which financial, administrative and teaching resources are to be shared.